 - Talk about your child’s body and explain that using the potty is something that everyone does.

-- Start putting clothes on your child that he can manage himself for potty training, such as elastic waist pants.
+- Start putting clothes on your child so he can manage himself for potty training, such as elastic waist pants.

 Bear in mind that children are usually beginning to have the ability to control their urine and bowel around one year of age.
-It is important to know that so we can be realistic about our expectations of young children.
+It is important to know this to be realistic about our expectations of young children.

 The Montessori philosophy also says to provide your child with as much independence as possible.
 Put a small step stool in the bathroom so your child can reach the sink.
 And when there is an accident, involve your child in the clean-up.
 Have her help wipe up the floor or put their soiled clothes in the hamper.
 Then have them put on new clothes as independently as possible.